WertherLiu/Machine-Learning/README.md

 # Machine-Learning
-Undergraduate Machine Learning Course for students in data science, made by Renmin Univ
+Undergraduate Machine Learning Course for students in data science, made by Renmin University.